 Week 1: Introduction and overview.
-Become familiar with the Canvas website that has the Tuesday, Sep 3 - online course.
-Sunday, Sep 8 Readings: Gowaskie, Workers in New Jersey History, chapter 1.
+Become familiar with the Canvas website that has the Tuesday, Sep 6 - online course.
+Sunday, Sep 11 Readings: Gowaskie, Workers in New Jersey History, chapter 1.
 Assignment: Introduce yourself in Meet the Other Students, post Account Profile, and respond to instructor message.

-Week 2: Iron, Slavery, and Indenture

-Monday, Sep 9 - •

-Sunday, Sep 15

-Readings: Green, "Child Labor" and "Oxford Furnace" (very short)

-Kury, "Labor and the Charcoal Iron Industry: The New Jersey-New York Experience"

-Bezís-Selfa, "Slavery and Free Labor in the Iron Industry"

-Assignment: Reading Response (2 pp.)
+Week 2: Iron, Slavery, and Indenture Monday, Sep 12 Sunday, Sep 18 Readings: Green, "Child Labor" and "Oxford Furnace" (very short) Kury, "Labor and the Charcoal Iron Industry: The New Jersey-New York Experience" Bezís-Selfa, "Slavery and Free Labor in the Iron Industry" Assignment: Begin working on next week's Reading Response